 For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
 Bagnell, Trujillo, Carr, Bagnell or to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Bagnell Dental Clinic, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
 Drs.
-Bagnell, Trujillo and Lachowiez meet these challenges with sedation dentistry for the disabled.
+Bagnell, Trujillo, Carr, Bagnell and meet these challenges with sedation dentistry for the disabled.
 Drs.
-Bagnell, Trujillo and Lachowiez are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Bagnell, Trujillo, Carr, Bagnell and are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Sedation Dentistry for the Fearful

 Dental phobia is a real, often overwhelming reality for thousands of people.
 Negative previous dental experiences, fear of needles or drills, and severe gag reflexes are just some of the reasons people feel extreme anxiety when thinking about visiting the dentist.